 Most of the organizations mentioned in Backcountry Recreation, Part 1 are not-for-profit organizations, and we certainly need them.
 But we also need for-profit enterprises.
 Without profits, there is no money for people to donate to not-for-profit organizations.
 Nor is there any money for people to pay taxes to run government.
 Government should encourage for-profit enterprises.

 Consider the founding of the Green Mountain Club and the creation of the Long Trail.
-As a result of hiking several sections of the Long Trail with Nancy last year (details here), I became interested in the Proctor family.
+As a result of hiking several sections of the Long Trail with Mrs. TSP last year (details here), I became interested in the Proctor family.
 The Proctors were wealthy from profits earned in for-profit enterprises, and they were early benefactors of the Green Mountain Club.
 Without the Proctor family, the Green Mountain Club and Long Trail as we know them today may not have been created.